Study of Mauritian Manufacturing Sector

 The manufacturing industry is an important pillar of the Mauritian economy.
 Over the past few decades, it has allowed Mauritius to transform from a mono-crop economy, reliant on the export of sugarcane to a highly diversified economy.

-International Economics Consulting has been engaged by the Commonwealth Secretariat to assess and evaluate the current state of Mauritius’ manufacturing sector and the level of maturity and capabilities of Mauritian manufacturing enterprises to adopt high-end “Manufacturing 4.0” technologies and processes.
+International Economics Consulting was engaged by the Commonwealth Secretariat to assess and evaluate the current state of Mauritius’ manufacturing sector and the level of maturity and capabilities of Mauritian manufacturing enterprises to adopt high-end “Manufacturing 4.0” technologies and processes.

 What We Found